 5 & 6-YEAR-OLD BOYS AND GIRLS

-All games will be four (4) innings and/or a one-hour time limit.
+All games will be four (4) innings and/or a one-hour drop-dead time limit.

-Three (3) outs constitutes a half (1/2) inning or a maximum of six (6) runs will constitute a half (1/2 inning.
-After six (6) runs are scored, regardless of the number of outs, the other team comes in to bat.
+Three (3) outs constitutes a half (1/2) inning or a maximum of seven (7) runs will constitute a half (1/2) inning.
+After seven (7) runs are scored, regardless of the number of outs, the other team comes in to bat.

-The bases will be 60 feet in length.
+The bases will be 55 feet in length.
 A soft RIF ball will be used for boys and an 11” ball used for girls.

 No bunting will be allowed.

 All teams will play a total of ten (10) on defense.
 All teams must use four (4) outfielders.
 No Catcher.
 Two pitchers, one on each side of the designated pitcher.
+Note: Safety Arc: There shall be a thirty (30) foot arc drawn from first (1st) baseline to third (3rd) baseline in front of home plate.
+Infielders must stay behind this line until the ball is hit.

 On offense- all players must be listed in the batting order.
 YOU MUST BAT YOUR ENTIRE BATTING ORDER.

 NO WALKS.
 A player batting will either hit the ball or strike out.
-Five (5) strikes will constitute a player being called out.
+Six pitches or three swinging strikes will constitute a player being called out.

 One (1) base will be awarded on all overthrows.
 (Umpire Rule)

-All players will be stopped at the nearest base – when a ball is hit in the outfield and is thrown back into the infield between 1st and 2nd, or 2nd, and 3rd, and the player has possession of the ball.
+Umpires shall call “Time” after every play and declare the ball dead.
+“Time” shall be called as soon as all the runners are not attempting to advance.
+“Time” does not have to be called by the defense for the purpose of this rule.

 Batted balls that hit the designated pitcher will be declared dead.
 Batter will be awarded 1st base.

 NO infield fly rule.